 No, the vast majority are built on the stamped receiver AKM.
 The original came in three versions: AK Type 1 with early stamped receiver, AK Type 2 with first version milled receiver, and AK Type 3 with final milled receiver.
 The AKM introduced a refined, simplified, and better stamped receiver.

-Now for something different: The Colt Trooper.
+Now for something a little unusual: The Swiss K31.

 If you remember some of the cop flicks of the 1960s and 1970s, chances are you remember seeing just about everyone with a revolver, good or bad, for a weapon.
 There’s several reasons for this: reliable automatics were extremely limited in availability at the time, especially in the USA.
 The choices were either the Browning (FN) Hi-Power or the Colt 1911, both of which required significant tuning and maintenance to stay running.
 They were also finiky about ammunition, given that they were designed to use military ball and nothing else.
 Side note: other designs like the Smith & Wesson Model 39 hadn’t caught on primarily because they were too “revolutionary” for the time, coupled with poor ammunition choices and availability for the caliber (9x19m).